nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 :::

 :::note
-You will be prompted to enter values for some choices above if they are absent from the command line arguments (for example, project name and domain)
+You will be prompted to enter values for some of the choices above if they are absent from the command line arguments (for example, project name and domain)
 :::

 Once `nebari init` is executed, you should then be able to see the following output: